 File Explorer Shortcut to Restore the Last Deleted File

-To restore the last deleted file in the Explorer, use the Ctrl+Shift+Z. It only works for the file deleted via th Delete key and not the Shift+Delete shortcut key.
+To restore the last deleted file in the Explorer, use the Ctrl+Shift+Z. It only works for the file deleted via the Delete key and not the Shift+Delete shortcut key.
 Also, don’t confuse it with the usual Undo functionality that is carried out via the Ctrl+Z shortcut.

-Also, consider these steps to Enable UWP File Explorer in Windows 10.
+Also, consider these steps to enable UWP File Explorer in Windows 10.

 Redeletes the Last Restored File